tastyigniter/TastyIgniter/CONTRIBUTING.md

 ### Reporting security issues

-If you wish to contact us privately about any security exploits in TastyIgniter you may find, you can find our email on the [TastyIgniter website](https://tastyigniter.com).
+If you wish to contact us about any security vulnerability in TastyIgniter you may find, please send an e-mail to Samuel Adepoyigi at sam@sampoyigi.com

 ## Branching